Six Sigma Belt Levels: Complete Guide & Comparison

 What Are the Roles of Six Sigma Belts?

 Each Six Sigma belt level corresponds to a specific role in process improvement.
-From team support to enterprise-level strategy, these roles build on one another as professionals gain expertise.
+From foundational support positions to advanced leadership and strategy, each belt builds on the skills and responsibilities of the previous level.

 White Belt

 Understands basic Six Sigma concepts.
-Supports local problem-solving efforts and assists larger project teams as needed.
+Supports local problem-solving efforts and assists project teams as needed.

 Yellow Belt